-Brookings, S.D. – Growers, processors, chefs and consumers passionate about local foods are invited to register for the 2018 South Dakota Local Foods Conference (SDLFC).
-This regional event will provide networking opportunities, roundtables, speaker panels and educational sessions on marketing, production, business, and food sovereignty.
+Growers, processors, chefs and consumers passionate about local foods are invited to register for the 2019 South Dakota Local Foods Conference (SDLFC) scheduled for Nov.
+1-2 at the RedRossa Italian Grille in Pierre, SD.

-Early bird registration ends Sept.
-30 for the two-day event at $90 per person ($70 for one day).
-October 1, the registration increases to $115 per person ($80 for one day).
-A 2-day student rate is available to currently enrolled college, technical institute and university students for $70.
+Registration is now open.
+The full 2-day registration is $150/person (includes the Chef Experience).
+A single 1-day registration for Friday or Saturday is $80/person (does not include Chef Experience).
+A student rate is available to currently enrolled college, technical institute and university students for $100 (2-days plus Chef Experience) or $50 (1-day only).
 Proof of enrollment is required.
-Registration includes general and breakout sessions, a light breakfast, snacks and lunch.
-Registration for all listed events is available at http://bit.ly/SDLFC2018.
+Registration includes general and breakout sessions, a light breakfast, snacks, and lunch.
+Registration for all listed events is available at https://sdlocalfoods.org.

-The SDLFC is hosted by a collaboration of partners including Dakota Rural Action, the South Dakota Specialty Producers Association, SDSU Extension, the South Dakota Department of Agriculture, and USDA Rural Development.
-The 2018 Conference Sponsors include the Brookings Convention and Visitors Bureau, The Carrot Seed Kitchen, Co., Nature’s Best, LLC, USDA-SARE, and Pomegranate Market.
+The SDLFC is hosted by a collaboration of partners including Dakota Rural Action, the South Dakota Specialty Producers Association, SDSU Extension, USDA Rural Development, South Dakota Agricultural Heritage Museum, and the Rosebud Economic Development Corporation (REDCO).

 Anyone with an interest in local foods is encouraged to attend.
-Direct any questions to conference organizers at email@example.com 605-697-5205 Ext 250.
-Follow the conference event on the South Dakota Local Foods Facebook page at https://www.facebook.com/SouthDakotaLocalFoods.
+Direct questions about the conference to Eowyn (firstname.lastname@example.org) or Jordan (email@example.com) or call 605-697-5204 x250.
+Follow the conference event on the S.D.
+Local Foods Facebook page at https://www.facebook.com/SouthDakotaLocalFoods.